 Our Promoter Mr. Vipul Jatashanker Bhatt started his business activity in the year 1993 in the name of Vital Chemical engaged in trading of various Chemicals focused particularly on Phosphorus Derivatives, Organophosphates & Polymers.
-In the year 2015, he along with our other promoter founded Vital Chemtech Limited Liability Partnership engaged in manufacturing Phosphorus Trichloride.
+In the year 2015 he founded Vital Chemtech Limited Liability Partnership engaged in manufacturing Phosphorus Trichloride.
 In the year 2016 our company had started commercial production of Phosphorus Oxychloride at our Dahej Manufacturing facility.
 In the year 2018 our company had started commercial production of Phosphorus Pentoxide and in year 2019 Phosphorus Pentachloride and Poly Phosphoric Acid at our Dahej Manufacturing facility.